Surely, from now on all generations will call me blessed Luke 1:46

 Conversations about how our building functions for our parish needs began in earnest in 2019.
 Click here to read more about how our parish hall construction story has unfolded thus far.

-Updates from the Building Committee
+Updates on the Building Project Progress

 Capital Campaign Committee